 Data Protection Policy

-Whitehelm’s supervisory authority with respect to the Regulations is the Information Commissioners Office (“ICO”) in the UK and the Australian Information Commission (“OAIC”) in Australia.
-In addition, the Financial Conduct Authority has indicated that firms should ensure compliance with GDPR as part of their obligations under the FCA Handbook.
+Whitehelm’s supervisory authority with respect to the Regulations is the Information Commissioners Office (“ICO”) in the UK and the Office of the Australian Information Commission (“OAIC”) in Australia.
+In addition, the Financial Conduct Authority has indicated that firms should ensure compliance with the UK GDPR as part of their obligations under the FCA Handbook.

-The scope of the GDPR is not limited to the European Economic Area (EEA) and extends to data subjects of the Firm wherever in the world they are located.
+The scope of the UK GDPR is not limited to the United Kingdom and extends to data subjects of the Firm wherever in the world they are located.

 This document constitutes Whitehelm’s data protection policy (the “Policy”).
 It sets out the obligations of the Firm regarding data protection and the rights of data subjects in respect of their personal data.
 More specifically, the Policy sets out Whitehelm’s obligations regarding the collection, processing, transfer, storage and disposal of personal data.
 The procedures set out in this Policy must be followed at all times by the Firm, its employees, agents, contractors or other parties working on behalf of the Firm.